Week 5 - Containers & CI/CD

 .git/

-⚠️ You already added .env to .gitignore in Week 2 to keep secrets out of Git. .dockerignore is the same habit for images: a secret baked into a layer is extractable with docker history, even if it is not in your repo.
+<aside> ⚠️ You already added .env to .gitignore in Week 2 to keep secrets out of Git. .dockerignore is the same habit for images: keep the build context lean so secrets, the .git/ history, and other unwanted files never enter the image in the first place.

 </aside>